IMBRUVICA® for WMIMBRUVICA® for WM

 • Tumor lysis syndrome (TLS)

-*TLS is a disorder caused by the breakdown products of cancer cells, which can lead to kidney failure and other abnormalities.
+TLS is a disorder caused by the fast breakdown of cancer cells, which can lead to kidney failure and other abnormalities.

 The most common side effects in the WM clinical study during which IMBRUVICA® was administered in combination with rituximab were1: